 High Intrinsic or Extrinsic Epigenetic Age Acceleration IEAA or EEAA

-- High IEAA is associated with lung and other forms of cancer, cardiovascular mortality, damage to organs from high blood pressure, Alzheimer’s and death.
+- High IEAA is associated with lung and other forms of cancer and cardiovascular mortality.
+In addition, damage to organs from high blood pressure, Alzheimer’s and death.

 - High EEAA reflects multiple aspects of the biological age of the immune system including both changes in blood cell composition and cell-intrinsic epigenetic changes.
 It increases the hazard of death.